s2seweis/sql-starter/README.md

 ## Tomorrow
 - Rearrange the project, create following database shop-v1 with thow following tables: see the file Relational Model stored in the folder: postgre-sql

+2. Start to use Babel ?
+Makes it sense?
+3. Start to use Webpack?
+Makes it sense?